-- “Where would rate others who are trying to achieve the same goal on the scale?”
+- “Where would you rate others who are trying to achieve the same goal on the scale?”

 - “If 10 is your end goal, what does that look like?”

 In the third stage of the OSKAR coaching model, coaches help coachees identify the skills and resources they need to successfully acquire their goals.
-Doing so supports staff to explore and analyse their current capabilities to determine which they need to develop.
+Doing so supports staff in exploring and analyzing their current capabilities to determine which they need to develop.
 As such, this exploration will help to form a rough plan of action that will help them achieve their goals.
 Questions coaches can ask to achieve this range from:

 - What skills do you need to acquire?